-Post Master's Certificate in School Psychology: Internship and Careers
+Post Master's State Certification in School Psychology: Internship and Careers

 The school psychology internship requires that you complete a minimum of 1,200 hours of practical work experience under direct supervision of a qualified psychologist.
 A minimum of 800 hours must be completed in a realistic educational setting (i.e., public school system).
 The remaining 400 hours may be in a related setting (e.g., clinic, hospital, etc.).
 As an intern, you are expected to demonstrate all of the competencies of the practicing school psychologist.